MakeSchool-Tutorials/outcomes-track-tutorial/P05-Cover-Letters/content.md

 > [action]
 >
 > - (4 min) **Look up recent news about the company:** (examples: recent product launch, announced they are hiring 10,000 people, announced they are going to open a headquarters in Oakland, etc.) If you can work these into the cover letter, it shows a level of seriousness compared to people who don’t do this work.
-> - (1 min) **Company size** - check out Crunchbase or Linkedin.
-This will give you a sense about the team dynamics.
+> - (1 min) **Company size** - check out the company on [Crunchbase](https://www.crunchbase.com) and [Linkedin](https://linkedin.com).
+This will give you a sense about the team dynamics, and what level of growth the company is at.
 Big companies will have bigger teams and a more formal process.
 Smaller companies will have more ownership and autonomy.

 ## Other Ideas for top choice companies

-For your #1 priority job - how can you go above and beyond to impress them?
+Now that you've determined FIT and have researched the company, how can you go above and beyond to impress them?

-- **Build a product that shows you're committed to the same mission as them.** Use their API, prototype new features, build product that uses their tech stack.
 - **Become an expert in their product:** sign up and use the product yourself, recommend 2-3 improvements, say what they are doing right, what they are doing wrong.
 Tone is important here: speak as if you are on their team rather than criticizing their product: “one thing you could improve...” "consider changing the ..."
 - **Get connected with current employees at a company for an informational interview.** An **informational interview**, according to the illustrious website Wikipedia, is *a meeting in which a potential job seeker seeks advice on their career, the industry, and the corporate culture of a potential future workplace; while an employed professional learns about the job seeker and judges their professional potential*.
     - You can use the mentorship reach-out skills we've developed over the previous months to schedule an informational interview.
 In your cover letter, ALWAYS mention if you know and talked to someone at the company - this immediately get's you in the door and will often lead a recruiter to ask that employee their opinion of you.
-- Go to an organization’s open meetups/events (if they have any).
-Mention that you went to the meetup in your cover letter.
+- **Go to an organization’s open meetups/events (if they have any).** Mention that you went to the meetup in your cover letter.
 It shows that you are proactive and involved.
+- **Build a product that shows you're committed to the same mission as them.** Use their API, prototype new features, build product that uses their tech stack.

 # Draft a Cover Letter